jtwebman/AOC-Day6-2019-Universal-Orbit-Map/README.md

 Tests here: Need to write some, ran out of time

 Today I thought it would be fun to solve it using structs.
-It was but definitely more work.
+It was definitely more work.

 ## Tests